uon-language/specification/spec.md

 ## Datatypes

 One important feature of *UON* is that any kind of information belongs to a type.
 Types are organized in different categories:

 ### Data Structures (or Structural types)

 ![](C:\Users\ycr\Data\specification\assets\type-base.svg)

-They are primitive data types all derived from the `!!type` master datatype.
+They are primitive data types all derived from the `!!type` master data type.

 | Type      | Based on | Description                                                |
 | --------- | -------- | ---------------------------------------------------------- |